Updated: 10:00 a.m. (02/13/2017)

-United States immigration officials arrested hundreds of undocumented residents in a series of raids conducted across at least six states this week.
+United States immigration officials arrested hundreds of undocumented residents in a series of raids across at least six states in the past several days.

 U.S. Immigration and Customs Enforcement (ICE) Agents carried out raids this week in Atlanta, New York, Chicago, the Los Angeles Area and across North and South Carolina, the Washington Post reported, citing immigration officials.
 In New York alone, there were nearly 40 arrests in the last week, according to a leaked memo by Immigration and Customs Enforcement on Saturday.
 The memo said that 95 percent of those arrested had criminal records.

 The raids have sparked an outcry from immigrant advocacy groups.

 “Shame on ICE for putting New York’s immigrant communities — 4 million strong — in a state of panic,” said Steve Choi, executive director of the New York Immigration Coalition.
 “These arrests do nothing but tear families apart, hobble our economies, and corrode the bonds of trust that tie our communities together.”
 New York is one of 10 major cities that reaffirmed its status as a “sanctuary city” after Trump’s election, meaning it will protect undocumented immigrants from federal prosecution (unless they commit one of 170 serious crimes).

 The activity over the last week marks a departure from the Obama administration’s immigration enforcement, which wasn’t exactly easy going.
 Obama earned the nickname of “Deporter in Chief” due to his removal of 2 million people during his presidency.

 During his first term, Obama pursued a severe deportation strategy wherein a previous conviction, including something as minor as a traffic offense, could be grounds for removal.
 However, the Obama administration later refocused its strategy on deporting immigrants who were convicted of serious crimes or repeat offenses, or who had recently entered the country illegally.